AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failure:
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Task <TASK_NAME> not found: Please make sure the task exists.`
-  - `Please enter the project and the task field`
+  - `Names should be alphanumerical and not empty.`
+  - `Invalid command format! delete task TASK_NAME /in PROJECT_NAME`

 ### Set deadline to project : `set deadline`